 The weather in the UK had been atrocious all week; on the morning of our departure Sue had attempted to drive to the cinema in Kettering but had to return due to the roads being flooded, it didn’t bode well for our journey.
 We left around 1pm and arrived in the dark, early that evening having splashed our way through too many flooded roads to count.
 I didn’t know my little Fiesta could swim so well!

-Soon after checking in we headed for the White Horse Inn situated in the village.
-After a filling meal of Steak and Kidney pudding and chips we settled down to watch England thrash Montenegro 7:0 in the bar with just a few of the locals.
+Soon after checking in, we headed for the White Horse Inn situated in the village.
+After a filling meal of Steak and Kidney pudding and chips, we settled down to watch England thrash Montenegro at 7:0 in the bar with just a few of the locals.
 Strangely, by the time the match finished, there was only the landlord and us two left watching the game in an otherwise empty pub.
 I assume they are not sports fans in this part of Lincolnshire.

 After a rather sophisticated breakfast (that’s the best description I can give) we drove the short distance to Donna Nook.

 This time of year on the East Coast it is usually bitterly cold and today was no exception, thankfully it wasn’t raining.
 We parked up along with just half a dozen or so, they expect around 4000 visitors daily, when the weather is good and at weekends.
 After a short walk over the dunes, we came to the low-fenced barrier which keeps the humans and seals apart.
 The seals seem nonchalant of their two-legged observers and many lay right up against the flimsy wood and wire railing affording easy and adorable photos.